fjulian79/wd-broker/doc/ThreatModel.md

 After completing these steps, the broker **drops privileges** using `setgid()` and `setuid()` to run as an unprivileged user within the `wdclients` group.
 This ensures that even if the broker process is compromised during runtime, the system impact is limited.

 To avoid disrupting a running instance, the broker performs a safety check before binding to the socket path.
 If the socket already exists, it attempts to connect to it.
 If a process is actively listening, the broker aborts with a clear error message.
-If the connection fails (e.g. with ECONNREFUSED), the socket is considered stale, and the broker may safely remove and recreate it.
+If the connection fails (e.g., with ECONNREFUSED), the socket is considered stale, and the broker may safely remove and recreate it.

 This approach reduces the attack surface and aligns with least-privilege principles.